splunk/edu-opentelemetry-demo/README.md

 about a specific feature, the [docs landing page][docs] can point you in the right direction.

+## Splunk Course Dev Scenarios

+For more information about the scenarios present in the feature flags please refer to the [Scenario Documentation].

 ## Demos featuring the Astronomy Shop

 We welcome any vendor to fork the project to demonstrate their services and